Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 While there are sections of road walking, I felt it was not that horrible.
 The reason it feels horrible is the speed of the drivers.
 Most drivers are Monte Carlo wannabes!
 If you do the Camino Portugués, please wear brightly colored clothes, or a safety vest.
 It will be money well spent.

 Another very different aspect of the Camino Portugués from Lisbon to Porto is the lack of throngs of pilgrims.
-For us, at least in April, it was mostly a solitary walk.
-We met very few other pilgrims, and few Americans!
-This is good or bad depending on your point of view.
+However, this is now changing as more and more pilgrims “find” this Camino.
+This is neither good nor bad, just different.
 What I can guarantee you is miles and miles of solitary farmland that will lead you into reflection, if that is what you seek.

 In Portugal, the pilgrimage to Fátima takes precedence.
 The Portuguese don't understand why you would want to walk to Santiago and not Fátima!
 This is an aspect of their culture in which you will have to adjust.
 Especially if you are hooked on the Camino de Santiago - which we all are!